Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 ---------------------

-This is another article on the so called "discernment ministries," I call them Doctrinal Police.
+This is another article on the so called "discernment ministries," We call them Doctrinal Police.
 The Doctrinal Police take the noble task of defending the truth of the Scriptures to the nth degree, mocking and impugning those with whom they disagree.

 It is heartening to me that there are more and more in the reformed church who are aghast at the techniques and methods of these discernment ministries.